toralf/tor-relays/README.md

 # A stack to deploy Tor bridges
 The deployment is made via an _Ansible_ role.
-Debian is the supported OS.
+Debian _bullseye_ is the supported OS.
-The shell scripts works for Hetzner VPS.
-They do expect _unbound_ as a local resolver.
+The shell scripts works for Hetzner VPS and do expect _unbound_ as a local resolver.

 ### Usage
 Create a Tor bridge *my_public_bridge* within the Hetzner cloud project _public_.